VirtuousCRM/VirtuousSync-JsaonFoglia/README.md

   - Push a PR to update the console app with finished feature
 - IF you have plenty of time at the end, show off and refactor to improve the codebase!
   - Push a PR of the refactor with documentation on why you chose to change something

+You can find the API key for this exercise [here](https://keepersecurity.com/vault/share/#Dxr9tSzBIYFB8Ah4FrQDjifsuGVbkzx4ba18Fheq8QQ)